pymor/pymor/docs/source/tutorial_optimization.md

 global problem with local surrogates, compute local solutions to these surrogate problems, and enhance the surrogate models when we either are close to the boundary of the trust-region or when the model confidence decreases such that we require more data.
-The local surrogates are required to be accurate only locally which avoids the construction of a globally sensible ROM.
+The local surrogates are required to be accurate only locally, which avoids the construction of a globally accurate ROM.
 These local surrogates are built using FOM solutions and gradients.
 A speedup is obtained if many of the optimization steps based on FOM evaluations can be replaced by much cheaper iterations of the ROM and only a few FOM computations are required to build the reduced models.

-The trust-region algorithm thus consists of one outer loop and many inner loops.
+The trust-region algorithm consists of one outer loop and many inner loops.
-The outer loop iterates over the global parameter space and constructs local trust-regions along with their corresponding surrogates, whereas the inner loops use a modified version of the projected BFGS to solve the local problems.
+The outer loop iterates over the global parameter space and constructs local trust-regions along with their corresponding surrogates, whereas the inner loops use a modified version of the projected BFGS algorithm to solve the local problems.
 For a fixed parameter in the outer iteration {math}`\mu` and the current surrogate model {math}`J_r`, the local problems can be written as